Sanofi (NYSE:SNY) vs. AstraZeneca (OTCMKTS:AZNCF) Head to Head Analysis

-AstraZeneca (OTCMKTS:AZNCF – Get Rating) and Sanofi (NYSE:SNY – Get Rating) are both health technology companies, but which is the better stock?
-We will compare the two companies based on the strength of their earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.
+Sanofi (NYSE:SNY – Get Rating) and AstraZeneca (OTCMKTS:AZNCF – Get Rating) are both health technology companies, but which is the better stock?
+We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.

-This is a summary of recent ratings and recommmendations for AstraZeneca and Sanofi, as reported by MarketBeat.
+This is a summary of recent ratings for Sanofi and AstraZeneca, as provided by MarketBeat.com.

 |Sell Ratings